* biodiversity conservation * sustainable development *

 Center for Human Ecology (CHE)

 Stanford Woods Institute for the Environment

-My interests lie at the intersection of environmental anthropology and the anthropology of tourism.
+My primary interests lie at the intersections of environmental anthropology and the anthropology of tourism.
 I utilize ethnographic methods to conduct field research on the impact of tourism on biodiversity conservation, sustainable community development efforts, and rural livelihoods around parks and protected areas in Latin America and East Africa.
 I also leverage an interest in conservation psychology into research on the ways that travel to nature-based destinations influences one’s subsequent pro-environmental behavior, including conservation-oriented travel philanthropy.
-For more information about these interests, click on the Research, Teaching and Publications tabs above.
-My work can also be followed on Academia.edu and ResearchGate.net.
+Collectively, I refer to these research interests as ecotourismology, and this website features the work I am conducting with students and colleagues in these research areas.
+For more information about these interests, check out the Research, Teaching and Publications tabs above.
+Our work can also be followed on Academia.edu and ResearchGate.net.